tinkercnc/LinuxCNC2Websocket/README.md

 .

-If there is no errors point the browser of your smartphone/tablet/pc etc to the URL:
+If there are no errors point the browser of your smartphone/tablet/pc etc to the URL:

 	http:/webserver-ip:9000